 Like most other state and local governments throughout the country, the District of Columbia, the nation's capital, faces significant challenges in maintaining its critical infrastructure.
 Investing in existing, and building new infrastructure are crucial to the quality of life and economic prosperity of any jurisdiction.
-To that end, the District plans to fund approximately \$10.51 billion of its highest-priority capital projects over the FY 2024-2029 capital planning period, with approximately \$6.09 billion funded by selling municipal bonds (debt financing).
+To that end, the District plans to fund approximately \$12.04 billion of its highest-priority capital projects over the FY 2025-2030 capital planning period, with approximately \$8.15 billion funded by the sale of municipal bonds (debt financing).
 However, the overall need for new facilities or asset maintenance in the District far exceeds this funding level.
 The District has limits on its borrowing capacity and other available resources and must strike an appropriate balance between funding its on-going operations and investing in capital assets.